microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

    *If you receive an error here, please double-check whether or not you have installed all the [prerequisites](../README.md#Prerequisites)*

-Now you can test whether you can call the VehicleRegistrationService.
+Now you can test whether you can call the `VehicleRegistrationService`.
 You can do this using a browser, CURL or some other HTTP client.
 But there is a convenient way of testing RESTful APIs directly from VS Code (using the REST Client extension VS Code):

 1. Open the file `Resources/VehicleRegistrationService/test.http` in VS Code using the (file) Explorer feature.
 The request in this file simulates retrieving the vehicle and owner information for a certain license-number.